crowleyp5/crowleyp5blog/_posts/2023-10-10-Optimizing-Hyperparameters-with-Grid-Searches.md

 ```

 ## Repeat at Same Order of Magnitude
 However, we only tested to find the ideal order of magnitude.
-We need to repeat the process around that order of magnitude to find the most optimal value. we can use Numpy's linspace function to generate a range of values around the identified order of magnitude.
+We need to repeat the process around that order of magnitude to find the most optimal value.
+We can use Numpy's linspace function to generate a range of values around the identified order of magnitude.
 ```python
 # Define new range and grid
 alpha_values = np.linspace(best_alpha-0.0005, best_alpha+0.0005, 7)